Adapting LLaMA Decoder to Vision Transformer: Introduction

-\textit{In the era of LLMs, could decoder-only Transformers be revitalized in the vision field?} In this study, we demonstrate that through straightforward supervised learning, LLaMA architecture itself can process input images with simple yet crucial modifications.
+\textit{Toward this goal, we took the initial step of exploring whether decoder-only Transformers can hold its effectiveness in the unimodal vision domain.} In this study, we demonstrate that through straightforward supervised learning, LLaMA architecture itself can process input images with simple yet crucial modifications.
 We start by modifying a standard encoder-only ViT (\eg, ViT-T/16), progressively adapting its components to align with those in LLaMA.
 In practice, we observe an \textit{attention collapse} issue, \ie, the training loss fails to converge by directly adding a causal mask to the attention map.
 The causal mask restricts the class token from accessing the image's global information, thereby hindering the optimization of the training loss.
 To this end, we propose a \textit{post-sequence class token} technique, repositioning the class token to the end of image tokens (details in Section~\ref{sec:3.3}).
 As a result, causal mask can keep the attention score between the class token and others, allowing the model to optimize stably.
 We also evaluate the advantages of the causal self-attention in reducing computational complexity and enhancing the attention map rank.

 Moreover, we explore several training techniques for the proposed causal Transformer.
 When observing things, humans start by broadly catching global connections, then narrow down to focus on specifics.
 Motivated by this, we develop a \textit{soft mask} approach -- bi-directional self-attention degenerates to a causal self-attention at the onset of training -- to further boost the network performance.
 Soft mask does not alter the causal self-attention during inference but improves the initial training behavior of the network. (details in Section~\ref{sec:3.6}).
 We illustrate different types of masks in Figure~\ref{fig:softmask2}.